 Section 8.
 Application to Contractors.
-In the case of contracts for construction projects and for security and janitorial services, the new minimum wage rates shall be borne by the principals or clients of the constructions/service contractors and the contracts shall be deemed amended accordingly.
+In the case of contracts for construction projects and for security, janitorial and similar services, the prescribed minimum wage rates of the workers shall be borne by the principals or clients of the construction/service contractors and the contracts shall be deemed amended accordingly.

 In the event, however, that the principal or client fails to pay the prescribed minimum wage rates, the construction/service contractor shall be jointly and severally liable with his principal or client.